scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 * How can we predict the future outcome of an experiment?

 To proceed, we need to define a model.
 Choosing a model is usually tied to the exact research questions we are interested in.
-We can choose to start with a postulated data generation process and then decide on how to interpret the parameters in relation to the research question.
-Alternatively, it is equally valid to start from the research question and design the model in a way such that the model parameters are directly connected to the specific questions we wish to answer.
+We can choose to start with a postulated data generation process and then decide how to interpret the parameters in relation to the research question.
+Alternatively, it is equally valid to start from the research question and design the model so that its parameters are directly connected to the specific questions we wish to answer.
 In the next section, we illustrate with an example how to design a model to answer a specific research question.

 Note that the question of prediction depends directly on inferring successfully